driftive/driftive-action/README.md

 The version of the Terraform distribution to use.
 Default is `latest`.

+#### `distribution-version-file` (optional)

+File containing the version spec of the version to use.
+At the moment, only [.tool-versions][tool-versions] file is supported, but feel free to open an issue to request support for another file format.

 #### `terragrunt-version` (optional)

 The version of Terragrunt to use.
 Default is `latest`.

+#### `terragrunt-version-file` (optional)

+File containing the version spec of the version to use.
+At the moment, only [.tool-versions][tool-versions] file is supported, but feel free to open an issue to request support for another file format.

 #### `concurrency` (optional)